ADN-DevTech/3dsMax-Python-HowTos/threadprogressbar/README.md

 - learn how to update a progress bar from a worker thread

 *Non Goal:*
-- explaining how to connect a python function to a menu item (this is done in other samples like [removeallmaterials](/removeallmaterials/README.md))
+- explaining how to connect a Python function to a menu item (this is done in other samples like [removeallmaterials](/removeallmaterials/README.md))

 ## Explanations